Karl Berger: Life and career

-Berger played piano in Germany when he was ten and worked in his teens at a club in Heidelberg.
+Berger was born on March 30, 1935, in Heidelberg.
+He started playing classical piano when he was ten and worked in his early twenties at a club in his hometown.
 He learned modern jazz from visiting American musicians, such as Don Ellis and Leo Wright.
-During the 1960s, he started playing vibraphone and received a doctoral degree in musicology.
+During the 1960s, he started playing vibraphone.
+He studied musicology and sociology at the Free University of Berlin, achieving a doctoral degree in 1963 with a dissertation on music in Soviet ideology.
 He worked as a member of Don Cherry's band in Paris.
 When the band went to New York City to record Symphony for Improvisers, he recorded his debut album as a leader.